orfin/WellCommerce/README.md

 Every contributor is WellComme :).
 If you'd like to join us, please send a message at contributors@wellcommerce.org

-Discuss and share your opinions on WellCommerce in our gitter chat
+You can also discuss and share your opinions on WellCommerce in our gitter chat

 [![Gitter](https://badges.gitter.im/Join Chat.svg)](https://gitter.im/WellCommerce/WellCommerce?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)